mila-iqia/Skipper/README.md

 # Skipper

-A PyTorch Implementation of Skipper, proposed in
+A PyTorch Implementation of Skipper, proposed in the ICLR 2024 paper

 **Combining Spatial and Temporal Abstraction in Planning for Better Generalization**